Vanessa Jean Falgoust

 My father, *Hymel Falgoust, was an artist and Professor of Art at Southeastern Louisiana University.
 He encouraged me to draw and paint as a child.
 Even so, I did not seriously pursue drawing and painting until after I had earned a B.A. in religion and philosophy from Texas Christian University and an M.Div. from Yale University.

 At the Art Students’ League of New York City, I studied figure drawing and anatomy, and traditional painting techniques.
 Creating art has been crucial to my life ever since.
-My Dad encouraged me.
-After I returned from a term in Overseas Ministries (Zaire, now Democratic Republic of Congo) and engaged two of his colleagues (Gail Hood and Barbara Tardo) to help me create a portfolio for graduate school.
+My Dad encouraged me, and after I returned from a term in Overseas Ministries (Zaire, now Democratic Republic of Congo, two of his colleagues and friends, Gail Hood and Barbara Tardo, helped me create a portfolio for graduate school.
 I eventually earned an M.F.A. from the San Francisco Art Institute.
 Most recently I have studied with Margaret McCann at the Art Students’ League after I began exploring realization of memories in painting.

 Another major influence on my art journey are the writings of the theologian Søren Kierkegaard, who explored the spiritual metamorphosis of the self from despair to hope.
 I am inspired by manty artists, but most especially Rembrandt van Rijn and Vincent Van Gogh.